vwolfley/MyProject/README.md

 2. MINOR version when you add functionality in a backwards-compatible manner **bumps the minor** resets patch
 3. PATCH version when you make backwards-compatible bug fixes and misc changes **bumps only the patch**

+OR

+1. MAJOR version when you break backwards-compatibility or add major features
+2. MINOR version when you add a new feature
+3. PATCH version when you fix something

 ## Credits

 ## Site URL's